RAK3244 BastWAN Breakout Board Quick Start Guide

 The most volatile parameters on LoRaWAN configuration are the Device EUI, Application EUI, and Application Keys.
 These data must match with the ones on The Thing Network (TTN) platform.
 Copy the EUIs and Keys from the TTN platform and paste them on the sample source code.
 Figure 17 shows the lines of codes that should be modified:

-Now that the LoRaWAN parameters are set, you can now run the sample program.
+Now that the LoRaWAN parameters are set, run the sample program.

 Click the Verify button on the upper left of Arduino IDE to compile the code.
 Before uploading the sample firmware, make sure that the RAK3244 BastWAN is connected and recognized by your PC.
 To verify this, there must be an assigned port on the Tools toolbar of Arduino IDE.
 It should not be grayed out.

-If everything is well, you can now click the Upload button and the firmware should be flashed to your RAK3244 BastWAN.
+If everything is well, click the Upload button and the firmware should be flashed to your RAK3244 BastWAN.

 The RAK3244 BastWAN will try to join the LoRaWAN network server, and if it is successful, it will send a string to verify its presence.
 You can find more details of the operation by examining the sample source code and opening the serial monitor.